Human Services Administration

 - General education and liberal studies (including general psychology and introduction to sociology as prerequisites for program admission)

 - Other required human services coursework, depending upon the concentration

 - Practica in human services organization(s)

 - Minor course (if desired); and

 In addition to the prerequisites, required courses and practica, this concentration requires the following.

-- HSA 366 Using Technology in Human Services
+- HSA 366 Technology Application in Human Services

 - HSER 354 Ethical Issues in Human Services

 - HSA 362 Human Services Administration

 - HSA 363 Development, Marketing and Grant Writing

 - HSTD 393 Training, Design and Instruction